East African campaign (World War I): Belgian offensives, 1916–17

 The British conscripted 120,000 carriers to move Belgian supplies and equipment to Kivu (in the east of the Belgian Congo) between late 1915 and early 1916.
 The lines of communication in the Congo required c.
 260,000 carriers, who were barred by the Belgian government from crossing into German East Africa; Belgian troops were expected to live off the land.
 To avoid the plundering of civilians, loss of food stocks and risk of famine, with many farmers already conscripted and moved away from their land, the British set up the Congo Carrier Section of the East India Transport Corps (Carbel) with 7,238 carriers, conscripted from Ugandan civilians and assembled at Mbarara in April 1916.
 The Force Publique, started its campaign on 18 April 1916 under the command of General Charles Tombeur, Colonel Philippe Molitor and Colonel Frederik-Valdemar Olsen and captured Kigali in Rwanda on 6 May.

 The German Askari in Burundi were forced to retreat by the numerical superiority of the Force Publique and by 17 June, Burundi and Rwanda were occupied.
 The Force Publique and the British Lake Force then started a thrust to capture Tabora, an administrative base in central German East Africa.
-Three columns took Biharamuro, Mwanza, Karema, Kigoma and Ujiji.
+Three columns took Biharamulo, Mwanza, Karema, Kigoma and Ujiji.
 At the Battle of Tabora on 19 September, the Germans were defeated and the village occupied.
 During the march, Carbel lost 1,191 carriers died or missing presumed dead, a rate of 1:7, which occurred despite the presence of two doctors and adequate medical supplies.
 To prevent Belgian claims on German territory in a post-war settlement, Smuts ordered their forces to return to the Congo, leaving them as occupiers only in Rwanda and Burundi.
 The British were obliged to recall Belgian troops in 1917 and the two allies coordinated campaign plans.